Policies and Procedures

 Welfare of Under 18 International Students

-To ensure that William Angliss Institute (WAI) provides adequate monitoring and on-going support to international students who are under 18 years of age in relation to accommodation, support and general welfare.
+William Angliss Institute (WAI) will provide monitoring and on-going support to international students who are under 18 years of age in relation to accommodation, support and general welfare.

 Welfare for International Students under the Age of 18 Procedure